Matos182/scythe-coin-calculator/README.md

 1. Clone the repository to your local machine using: `git clone https://github.com/Matos182/scythe-coin-calculator.git`
 2. Open the project in your preferred IDE or text editor/compiler.
-3. In the project folder, open a terminal and and upgrade your dependencies of Flutter: `flutter pub get` and `flutter run`
+3. In the project folder, open a terminal and and upgrade your dependencies of Flutter: `flutter pub get`
 4. Run Flutter Icons: `flutter pub run flutter_launcher_icons:main`
 5. Compile the code using Flutter: `flutter build apk --build-name 0.1.2 --build-number 3`